wagtail/rfcs/text/089-atag-audit.md

 > (Level A / AA / AAA).
 See [Implementing B.2.4.1](http://www.w3.org/TR/2015/NOTE-IMPLEMENTING-ATAG20-20150924/#sc_b241).

-**Fail**.
+**Pass**.
 Evaluated as: **Level AA**.
 With rich text formatting and StreamField blocks, Wagtail provides templates for basic text content as well as complex formatting like tables.
 Wagtail also provides templates for form fields within its forms module.
-Specific templates have accessibility issues.
+As of now, none of those templates have accessibility issues.

 ###### Rich text formats